Navaneeth210805/Phishing_Detection/EXPERIMENTS.md

 ✅ **What supports it**: Controlled ablation experiments (Exp 2 vs Exp 6, Exp 1 vs Exp 7).
 Same dataset, same split, same training setup — only CharCNN removed.
 Results are clear: +2.46% accuracy, FPR 3.31%→1.11%, FNR 4.36%→1.57%.
 For 52-class brand identification, F1 drops from 0.54 → 0.33 without CharCNN.

 ⚠️ **Caveat**: Among the 2024–25 literature, a 2025 TCN paper ([multi-channel TCN fusion](https://www.sciencedirect.com/science/article/abs/pii/S1084804525000670)) also combines char embeddings with handcrafted features.
 Our specific pairing (multi-scale char CNN k=3,5,7 + residual feature MLP) doesn't appear in published work, but the *idea* of fusing char patterns with features is not entirely new.
 The novelty is in the specific implementation and the adversarial validation.

 ---

+**Claim 5 — Mahalanobis OOD is a dataset-agnostic, training-free GAN defense**

+> *"The Mahalanobis OOD detector, trained only on real phishphresh URLs, detects 100% of GAN adversarial
+> vectors from both phishphresh and the Sabir Replication Package — without seeing a single GAN sample
+> during training, and without needing to know which GAN or which dataset the attacker used."*

+✅ **What supports it**: Exp 10 — 100% detection of 238,729 phishphresh-origin GAN vectors with 1.02% FPR.
+Exp 11 — 100% detection of 77,354 Replication Package-origin GAN vectors using the same unmodified model.
+The Mahalanobis scores for adversarial vectors (median 2,488,141 and 118,653 respectively) are 231–4,845× above the calibration threshold (513).
+The structural reason is clear: AlEroud's binary encoding quantizes adversarial outputs to 3 discrete midpoints per feature — a geometric artifact the OOD detector picks up regardless of which dataset trained the GAN.

+⚠️ **Caveat**: This defense is specific to feature-space GAN attacks that use binary quantization (AlEroud 2020 architecture).
+It does NOT defend against character-level URL mutations (Sabir adversarial URLs — Exp 11C shows 0% OOD detection for those).
+A complete defense requires combining OOD detection (for GAN attacks) with adversarial URL training (for char-level attacks).

+---